kanidm/webauthn-rs/fido-key-manager/README.md

 ### SoloKey 2 / Trussed

+> **Tip:** this functionality is only available when `fido-key-manager` is
+> built with `--features solokey`.

 SoloKey 2 / Trussed commands are currently **only** supported over USB HID.
-NFC support may be added in future, but we have encountered many problems communicating with SoloKey / Trussed devices *at all* over NFC.
+NFC support may be added in future, but we have encountered many problems communicating with SoloKey and Trussed devices *at all* over NFC, which has made things difficult.

 Command | Description
 ------- | -----------